Principal's Teaching and Learning Awards

 • A call for nominations will be announced by the Principal, posted on the Principal's website and a Gazette article, and promoted by our award partners.

 • Successful nominations will directly address the criteria listed for each award, demonstrating with clear, specific examples how the nominee meets or exceeds each criterion.
+In addition to alignment with the criteria, the nomination should demonstrate impact beyond an individual course, articulate how the impact on student learning is sustainable or transferrable, and how it provides trans-disciplinary learning.

 • The recipient of each award is decided through the main committee adjudication as the nominee who best meets or exceeds the criteria of the award.
-Recipients will be notified directly by a letter from the Principal shortly following the three week adjudication period.
+Recipients will be notified directly by a letter from the Principal shortly following the three-week adjudication period.
 Nominators will receive a copy.
 Only the Nominators will be notified regarding unsuccessful nominations.

-Online Nomination Form:
+Online Nomination Forms:

 Email principal.awards@queensu.ca with any questions.